"This is my

 “It’s a great field trip and fits in well with our

-“The students still take about the field trip months after the event!”
+“The students still talk about the field trip months

 What are Forest Conservation Days?